tkchafin/FGTpartitioner/paper.md

 of a recombination event.
 Because monomorphic sites by definition lack phylogenetic information, they cannot be unambiguously assigned to any particular ancestry block, thus my solution is to evenly divide them.
 Heterozygous sites in diploid genomes are dealt with in multiple ways.
 By default, FGTpartitioner will randomly resolve haplotypes.
-The user can select an alternate resolution strategy (<-r>) which will either treat a SNP pair as failing if any resolution meets the four-gamete condition, or as passing if any possible resolution passes (i.e. the 'pessimistic' and 'optimistic' strategies of @Wang2010).
+The user can select an alternate resolution strategy which will either treat a SNP pair as failing if any resolution meets the four-gamete condition, or as passing if any possible resolution passes (i.e. the 'pessimistic' and 'optimistic' strategies of @Wang2010).